 Carbon-heavy industries in the EU will lose the extra protection from free carbon allowances, but they can still access massive grants for decarbonization

-On the other hand, the industry will benefit from more money that the EU decided to channel through the Innovation Fund and Modernization Fund.
+On the other hand, the industry will benefit from more money that the EU decided to channel through the Innovation Fund and Modernisation Fund.

 Third countries can avoid the CBAM altogether if they introduce their own emission trading systems mirroring the EU ETS, which means they can keep the proceeds, intended for decarbonization incentives.